Gofven/flowback-backend/README.md

   - The irrelevant prediction problem: what if some subset of predictors add predictions that are irrelevant to the poll or the subject area?

 Subject area division:
   - Division of subject areas can be done by a hyper subject area that works to optimize the division of the other subjects continuously.
+If only one subject area is shown to be the best, then the hyper subject area can be removed.
   - The subject area tree, where more specialization is deeper down the tree, is therefore pruned or added to in order to find subject areas with stable prediction scores.
   - Stable prediction scores require the extraction of stable patterns before the event in the subject area.